bkleynhans/Landsat-Buoy-Calibration/README.md

 ## Enhancements

 - The program is now used by launching a menu
 - Previously, if a data source wasn't available the program would fail without providing adequate information.
 The system now checks data sources during launch and informs the user if a source is not available while gracefully returning them to the terminal prompt.
--  A menu has been implemented to replace the original command line interface
+- A menu has been implemented to replace the original command line interface.
+- MySQL database support has been implemented
 - The original software could not run without a X-Window enabled terminal.
 This service has now been integrated and will run regardles of X-Window availability while informing the user if the system does not have X-Window support.
 It can also be enabled or disabled during runtime by the user if the service is available.
 - No more issues related to path variables, this is now calculated automatically.
 - Batch processing which was originally implemented but problematic has been improved and errors resolved.